Flaconi/bi_utils/README.md

 ## Content
 This directory should contain utility functions so that we can avoid repeating ourselves.
-Since we can only package a single directory into a docker image, you should copy the utils function from this directory and use it for each of your projects (i.e. for each docker image in this repo).
+You can install this package in your Docker image via:

+    RUN pip install git+https://github.com/Flaconi/utils.git

+Then in your Python script, you can import it:

+    from utils import utils

+    # usage
+    logger = utils.set_logging()
+    utils.deployment(prod=True, dev=True)

-### Functions included
+### Functions included (among others to come)
 - `deployment()` function  - to make sure the code is the same in both envs - it simply not runs in DEV or PROD if this is not desired
 - `set_logging()` - to avoid copy-pasting logger setup
 - `send_slack_alert()` - generic function to send Slack message
 - helper functions ex. `establish_boto3_client()` to establish Boto3 client for any AWS service